-Pour water into saucepan and bring to boil on a medium-high heat, then reduce heat to maintain a rapid simmer.
+Pour water into a saucepan and bring to boil over a medium-high heat, then reduce heat to maintain a rapid simmer.
 (Do not cover the pot, this allows certain impurities or energetic imbalances to be eliminated.)
 Simmer until dāl is soft and broken down – approximately 30 – 40 minutes, 2 – 3 cups of liquid remaining.

 In a small pan/bandalei over medium heat, add 2 tsp ghee, once hot add ½ tsp mustard seeds; as the seeds start to splutter and pop (make sure the mustard seeds have popped well), add 1 tsp urad dāl, ½ – 1 tsp peppercorns, and 1 tsp cumin seed.
 Once urad dāl is golden brown, add 6 curry leaves, ⅛ tsp asafoetida and ⅛ tsp turmeric powder, swishing the pan around allowing spices to fry evenly.